CartoDB/documentation/app/content/spatial-extension-bq/tiler/overview.md

 If you have small datasets (few megabytes), there are solutions available on BigQuery, such as [GeoVizQuery](https://cloud.google.com/bigquery/docs/gis-visualize), to visualize them; but if you have millions, or even billions of rows, you will need a system to load them progressively on a map.
 CARTO BigQuery Tiler allows you to do that without having to move your data out of BigQuery.

+CARTO BigQuery Tiler will process your data and create a complete tileset out of it: all the map tiles for a specific zoom range will be stored in a BigQuery table, then fetched and served directly from there.

 CARTO BigQuery Tiler is:

 * **Convenient** -- It can run through our UI or directly as SQL commands in BigQuery.
 The data never leaves BigQuery so you won't have to worry about security and additional ETLs.